zchee/golang-wiki/CommitMessage.md

 * keep the subject (first line) as short as possible. ideally under 76 characters or shorter.
 * keep the body wrapped too, also max 76, unless it's really needed (ASCII art, table, or long link)
 * no Markdown
+* we **do not** use `Signed-off-by` lines in Go.
+Please don't add them.
+Our Gerrit server & GitHub bots enforce CLA compliance instead.

 If it's not a complete fix and more is coming, use: